Final Fantasy XIV: Accolades

 Final Fantasy XIV: A Realm Reborn rated well among many "Game of the Year" lists in the enthusiast press.
 It was named Best MMO of the year by Game Informer, ZAM, and Joystiqs Massively.
 AbleGamers honored it as the most accessible mainstream game of the year for 2013.
 RPGFan named it not only the best MMO of 2013, but also Game of the Year.
 Players awarded the game Reader's Choice at both ZAM and Game Informer.
 At industry award shows, A Realm Reborn earned the Special Award at the 2013 PlayStation Awards and the Award for Excellence at the CESA's 2014 Japan Game Awards.

 Stormblood won the award for "Best MMO" at Game Informers Best of 2017 Awards, while it came in second place for the same category in their Reader's Choice Best of 2017 awards.
 The game was also nominated for the "Still Playing" award at the 2017 and 2018 Golden Joystick Awards, and for "Best Expansion" at PC Gamers 2017 Game of the Year Awards.
 The game itself was also nominated for "Best Ongoing Game" at the 2019 Game Critics Awards, and for the same category along with "Best Community Support" and "Best RPG" at The Game Awards 2019.

 Shadowbringers was nominated for "Best Game Expansion" and "PlayStation Game of the Year" at the 2019 Golden Joystick Awards; for "Role-Playing Game of the Year" at the 23rd Annual D.I.C.E.
 Awards; and for "Evolving Game" at the 16th British Academy Games Awards, and won the award for "Excellence in Multiplayer" at the 2020 SXSW Gaming Awards, as well as the award for "Best Online Game" at the Famitsu Game Awards 2019.

 Endwalker was nominated for "Online Game of the Year" and won for "Role-Playing Game of the Year" at the 25th Annual D.I.C.E.
 Awards; it later won "Online Game of the Year" at the following year's awards ceremony.
 It also won "Excellence in Narrative", "Excellence in Original Score" and "Video Game of the Year" at the 2022 SXSW Gaming Awards.
 It won the Evolving Game award at the 19th British Academy Games Awards, and received a nomination for the same award at the following year's 20th British Academy Games Awards.
-The game won "Best Ongoing Game" and "Best Community Support" at The Game Awards in 2021 and 2022 and was nominated in both categories in 2023.
+The game won "Best Ongoing Game" and "Best Community Support" at The Game Awards in 2021 and 2022 and was nominated in both categories in 2023 and 2025.

 Dawntrail was nominated for "Best Ongoing Game" and "Best Community Support" at The Game Awards 2024.
+The game was nominated for those categories again at The Game Awards 2025.